WindowAnalysisResult#

 • genotype (str, optional) – Genotype of animal.
 Defaults to None.

-• channel_names (list[str], optional) – List of channel names.
+• channel_names (list[str], optional) – The recording’s channel labels (raw names as they appear in the data).
 Defaults to None.

 • bad_channels_dict (dict[str, list[str]], optional) – Dictionary of channels to reject for each recording session.
 Defaults to {}.